|

 - Calendar Girl

-- Carnegie Hall *** - The teeny plot about an aspiring pianist
+- Carnegie Hall *** - Tale of an aspiring pianist

 is an excuse to tort out some of the greatest classical musicians of

-- Carnival in Costa Rica * - Dick Jaymes and Vera Ellen on a
+- Carnival in Costa Rica * - Dick Haymes and Vera Ellen on a

 honeymoon trip to boredom.